lliendo/SimpleFSM/README.rst

 This class is the core of the simplefsm module.
 Once you have built all your states, transitions and the custom FSM you are ready to go.
-The following is a full example that shows how to create a FSM that accepts arbitrary binary numbers :
+The following is a full example that shows how to create a FSM that accepts arbitrary (maximum 10 bits) binary numbers :

 .. code-block:: python